As I promised, here goes my presentation! :)

 Finally i finished to translate all the presentation!
 Watched the video a lot of times, pausing and playing to write all I said translating to english. :)

-Fortunately i have a big help from my friend Victor Goff, that correct all my grammar errors and typos.
+Fortunately I had a big help from my friend Victor Goff, that corrected all my grammar errors and typos.

 My name is Willian Molinari as Marcelo said, I participated of 3rd Batch of Rubylearning at the beginning of the last year.
 Since the finish of the course I was an Assistant Teacher, and i’m a Mentor since the beginning of this year.
 I attempt to show to you a bit of what Rubylearning is and how does it work, what is the course idea.
 It is a short presentation, you will see that I’ll “run” with the content, but the presentation idea is to show you a bit of what RubyLearning courses are.